jcu-eresearch/matrix-helpers/docs/site-setup.md

 1. **Remove the default workflow:** because we're not using JCU's workflow, we need to remove it or it'll cause problems later when users try and publish content.
-This step may or may not be required, depending on where you are creating your new site as matrix causes workflow to inherit.  right-click on your site and choose `workflow`. check the box next to `delete?` for `australia workflow` and click `commit`.  this will change the site.  if you need to do this later, ensure you cascade this change to all children (this is the default).
+This step may or may not be required, depending on where you are creating your new site as Matrix causes workflows to automatically inherit.

+   1. Right-click on your Site and choose `Workflow`.

+   1. Check the box next to `Delete?` for `Australia Workflow` and click `Commit`.

+   This will change the Site asset.
+If you have happened to have forgotten this step and need to do this later, ensure you cascade this change to all children, which is the default setting.

 1. **Grant permissions to other users:** if you know the identities of users or groups that should have edit access to this site, set them now via